Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/vectorgraphics/ShapeAndStroke.md

 shape[7].StrokeDash = new List<float>() { 15.0f, 70.0f }.AsReadOnly();
 ```

-The output of the example is as follows:<br>
+The output of the example is as follows:

 ![ShapeAandStroke_Stroke](./media/vectorgraphics_stroke.png)